JinyuCai95/JinyuCai95.github.io/_pages/about.md

 # 🔥 News
 - *2025.09*: &nbsp;🎉🎉 Two papers have been accepted by NeurIPS'25 (CCF-A)!
 One of them has been selected as a **Spotlight** paper.
 Many thanks to all my collaborators.
+- *2025.08*: &nbsp;🎉🎉 One paper has been accepted by Pattern Recognition (SCI Q1, CCF-B)!
+Many thanks to my collaborators.
 - *2025.05*: &nbsp;🎉🎉 Two papers have been accepted by ICML'25 (CCF-A)!
 One of them has been selected as a **Spotlight** paper (**top 2.6%** of all submissions).
 Many thanks to Yunhe and other collaborators.
 - *2025.01*: &nbsp;🎉🎉 I am honored to receive the **Best Research Staff Award** from the Institute of Data Science (IDS), NUS.
 - *2024.12*: &nbsp;🎉🎉 One paper has been accepted by AAAI'25 (CCF-A) as an **Oral** paper!
 Congrats to Yunhe.